Skip to content

 How CAS Simplifies Special Procedures

-C4T’s Customs Accounting System (CAS) is a fully compliant customs management system that allows you to implement and manage Special Procedures and instantly produce the reports and declarations required by Customs Authorities at the touch of a button.
+C4T’s Customs Automation System (CAS) is a fully compliant customs management system that allows you to implement and manage Special Procedures and instantly produce the reports and declarations required by Customs Authorities at the touch of a button.
 In combination with our Declarations module or with broker management, we can guarantee full compliance and visibility.

 “The changes in customs law due to Brexit stand to have a significant impact on Honda Motor Europe, however our partnership with Customs4trade has allowed us to prepare in advance.
 They helped make us ‘Brexit Ready’ by expanding the UK import/export customs logic in CAS, which will, together with their Special Procedures Module for Customs Warehousing, increase our cash flow optimisation for future EU imports into the UK.”